 Significant changes in any of those inputs in isolation would result in a significant change in the fair value measurement.
 Generally, a positive change in the assumptions used for the probability of achieving a higher gross profit target threshold would result in a directionally similar change in the estimated fair value of the contingent consideration, and thus an increase in the associated liability.
-Conversely, an increase in the associated liability.
-Conversely, an increase in the associated liability.
+Conversely, an increase in the assumed discount rate would have a directionally opposite impact on the estimated fair value measurement of the contingent consideration, and would result in a decrease in the associated liability.